 Location: 13880 N Rancho Vistoso Blvd Oro Valley, AZ 85755 (Parking is free)

 Valley View Overlook Trail at Saguaro National Park West

 Saguaro National Park is one of the country’s most interesting national treasures.
 This park is split into 2 sections: The Tucson Mountain (West district) and the Rincon Mountain (East District).
 Both sections offer their own advantages, with the Tucson District being more secluded and rustic, and the Rincon district featuring more spectacular mountain views as well as a scenic paved drive.
 If you have time, I recommend visiting both as your pass is good for 7 days and includes entry to both.

-The Valley View trail is a short 0.8 mile loop which takes you past a diversity of desert plant life before eventually leading you to a scenic overlook of the area.
+The Valley View trail is a short 0.8 mile loop which takes you past a diversity of desert plant life before eventually leading you up to a scenic overlook of the area.
 This trail is easy enough for hikers of all abilities, just be sure to get out here early.
 To get to the trail, you will get to drive the scenic & rustic (although quite bumpy and unpaved) Bajada Loop Drive, which is lined with thousands of interesting cacti.
-The drive is so natural & barren, giving you the feeling of driving through the Sonoran before it became overpopulated.
+The drive is so natural & rustic, giving you the unique feeling of driving through the Sonoran before it became overpopulated.
 And the drive to Saguaro National Park itself is equally stunning.